Reviewing SiteOne Landscape Supply (NYSE:SITE) and F45 Training (NYSE:FXLV)

-SiteOne Landscape Supply (NYSE:SITE) and F45 Training (NYSE:FXLV) are both industrial products companies, but which is the superior investment?
-We will contrast the two companies based on the strength of their risk, valuation, profitability, analyst recommendations, dividends, earnings and institutional ownership.
+F45 Training (NYSE:FXLV) and SiteOne Landscape Supply (NYSE:SITE) are both consumer discretionary companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their institutional ownership, valuation, risk, earnings, dividends, profitability and analyst recommendations.

+This is a breakdown of recent recommendations and price targets for F45 Training and SiteOne Landscape Supply, as reported by MarketBeat.com.

 |SiteOne Landscape Supply

-This table compares SiteOne Landscape Supply and F45 Training’s revenue, earnings per share and valuation.
+This table compares F45 Training and SiteOne Landscape Supply’s gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue